-Hygiene legislation requires all slaughterhouses to keep meat below this temperature before it is transported.
-‘Above temperature’ or ‘warm’ meat is defined by meat that reaches 7°C and above before it’s transported to authorised establishments.
+Hygiene legislation requires all slaughterhouses to keep meat below 7°C before it is transported.
+‘Above temperature’ or ‘warm’ meat is meat that reaches 7°C and above before it’s transported to authorised establishments.

-You can apply for an authorisation to transport meat above this temperature if the requirements in Regulation 2017/1981 are met.
+You can apply for an authorisation to transport partially chilled meat above this temperature if the requirements in Regulation 2017/1981 are met.

 After authorisation is granted